DenverBotanicGardens/specimenImageProcessAutomation/KHD_ImageProcessor_Globus/README.md

 - RAW files saved in a local directory - "ToBeConverted" in these scripts

 ## _Process_KHD_ImagesGlobus.bat
-This .bat file will run a process in the command line that does the following
+Double click this .bat file to run a process in the command line that does the following

 Makes a .dng copy of each RAW file and saves it in the same location